Two KC Men Sentenced for Armed Robberies

 Jackson, McDonald, and Seaton each admitted to being involved in the armed robbery of Pizza Hut, 7624 Wornall Road in Kansas City, on March 19, 2018.

 Davis was also involved in the armed robbery of Dollar General Store, 9101 E. 63rd St. in Raytown, Missouri, on Oct.
 25, 2017.
 Davis brandished a knife during that robbery.

 Jackson admitted he also was involved in an attempted robbery of the Pizza Hut at 7624 Wornall Road on March 20, 2018, and of Dollar General, 5008 N.E.
 Parvin Road in Kansas City, on March 20, 2018.
 Jackson also admitted that he was in possession of a Glock .45-caliber pistol and various rounds of ammunition on March 23, 2018.
 Under federal law, it is illegal for anyone who has been convicted of a felony to be in possession of any firearm or ammunition.
 Jackson has prior felony convictions for larceny and robbery.

-This case was prosecuted by Assistant U.S. Attorney D. Michael Green.
-It was investigated by FBI, the Bureau of Alcohol, Tobacco, Firearms and Explosives and the Kansas City, Mo., Police Department.
+This case is being prosecuted by Assistant U.S. Attorney Emily A. Morgan.
+It was investigated by the FBI, the Kansas City, Mo., Police Department, the Independence, Mo., Police Department, and the Raytown, Mo., Police Department.